oppia/oppia/SECURITY.md

 * Include developers (most likely 1-2) with expertise in the part of the app affected by the problem.
 * Include as few developers as possible to avoid premature publication of the problem.

-The tech lead should designate one VRT member as the VRT lead responsible for driving our response.
-The VRT lead should immediately (ideally within 24 hours) investigate the report and classify it as:
+The tech lead will designate one VRT member as the VRT lead responsible for driving our response.
+The VRT lead will immediately (ideally within 24 hours) investigate the report and classify it as:

 * Won’t fix: The app is working as intended, the bug is not important enough for us to spend resources fixing, or the requested feature is not something we plan to implement.
 * **Bug**: The problem identified is legitimate, but it is not a security issue.
 It will be resolved through our normal bug-fixing process.